 Recipients of grants issued prior to 2017 are expected to generate scholarly products, such as peer reviewed journal articles, law review articles, patents and prototypes, as appropriate.
 In addition, grantees are required to submit a Final Summary Overview.
 This Overview will summarize the research project and include sections that state the purpose, project subjects (if applicable), project design and methods, data analysis, findings, and implications for criminal justice policy and practice in the United States.
-The Final Summary Overview should not exceed 10 double-spaced pages, and should be submitted 90 days prior to the project’s end date.
+The Draft Summary Overview should not exceed 10 double-spaced pages, and should be submitted 90 days prior to the project’s end date.
 The Final Summary Overview is due at the end of the grant project period.
 Grant recipients should consult their award agreement or contact their assigned grant manager for further information regarding these delivery requirements.

 Human Subjects and Privacy Protection

 All NIJ employees, contractors, and award recipients must be cognizant of the importance of protecting the rights and welfare of human subject research participants.
 All research conducted at NIJ or supported with NIJ funds must comply with all Federal, U.S. Department of Justice (DOJ), Office of Justice Programs, and NIJ regulations and policies concerning the protection of human subjects and the DOJ confidentiality requirements.

 Participant Support Costs and Incentives